 A2.
 Were the current national legislative representatives elected through free and fair elections?
 1 / 4

 Members of parliament are directly elected to five-year terms.
 The current parliament was elected in February 2016, followed by a second round of by-elections that March.
 The polls were generally regarded as successful, but like the presidential polls, were plagued by irregularities and the disenfranchisement of voters unable to access the polls due to security concerns or refugee status.
 Moreover, a first round had to be nullified following a slew of allegations of fraud and other misconduct, by actors ranging from armed groups to political candidates to the National Electoral Authority.

-A new constitution adopted in 2015 stipulated the creation of a Senate, but this institution is not yet active.
+A new constitution adopted in 2015 stipulated the creation of a Senate, but it has not been established.

 A3.
 Are the electoral laws and framework fair, and are they implemented impartially by the relevant election management bodies?
 1 / 4

 The electoral laws of the Central African Republic permit multiparty competition, and adult citizens enjoy universal and equal suffrage.
 However, the broader electoral framework of the country remains challenged by a weak judicial system, inadequate funding and training for election officials, and a lack of transparency in the composition of national election authorities.